 - It’s also better for skin and hair, even if you start hot and finish cold.
 By getting out a hot shower you’re leaving your pores wide open for all the grime in the outside world to get in.

-- The increased blood flow also boosts immunity, eases stress and relieves depression, the Science of which is here and here.
+- The increased blood flow also boosts immunity, eases stress and relieves depression

-- Finally, it can stimulate weight loss, with this study showing that cold water increases our healthy ‘brown fat’ by up to 1500%, giving you the potential to lose 1lb every six weeks.
+- Finally, it can stimulate weight loss, with one study showing that cold water increases our healthy ‘brown fat’ by up to 1500%.
+That gives you the potential to lose 1lb every six weeks.